solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

     --prometheus-configmap glooshot.glooshot-prometheus-server
 ```

-Note that we just had to tell Supergloo where to find the mesh description and where to find the config map that we want to update.
+Note that we just had to tell SuperGloo where to find the mesh description and where to find the config map that we want to update.
-Supergloo knows which metrics are appropriate for the target mesh and sets these on the active prometheus config map.
+SuperGloo knows which metrics are appropriate for the target mesh and sets these on the active prometheus config map.
-You can find more details on setting Prometheus configurations with Supergloo [here](https://supergloo.solo.io/tutorials/istio/tutorials-3-prometheus-metrics/).
+You can find more details on setting Prometheus configurations with SuperGloo [here](https://supergloo.solo.io/tutorials/istio/tutorials-3-prometheus-metrics/).

 #### Deploy the bookinfo app

 - Now deploy the bookinfo app to the default namespace

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/solo-io/glooshot/master/examples/bookinfo/bookinfo.yaml
 ```

 - Verify that the app is ready.
   - When the pods in the `default` namespace are ready, we can start testing our app

 ```bash
 kubectl get pods -n default -w
 ```